dylan366/TALIT_Final_Project/PRD.md

     <li>Be able to send and receive morse code from one end of a cable to the other</li>
     <li>Give a basic understanding on how information is transferred across a cable.</li>
 </ul>
+I will probably 3D-print the components such as the send and recieve box for the telegraph.
+I might even build it out of wood which might even be easier.
+Nontheless, all instructions I used will get uploaded to this repository.
+This part of the project will also dive a little bit into the history of telegraph - which is considered a great milestone in long-distance data-transfer.
+The telgraph works with a simple circuit board.
+I will NOT be using a microcomputer, as this will defeat the entire purpose of trying to learn telecommunications from scratch - as if it were the 18th century!
 <br>
 <b>The pager:</b>
 <br>